How to Get Rid of Ingrown Hairs

 Well, here’s the deal:

-Traditional methods of hair removal, such as shaving, involve cutting the hair off at the skin.
+Traditional methods of hair removal, such as shaving and waxing, involve cutting the hair off at the skin.
 But shaving doesn’t remove the entire hair — it only removes the part that you can see.

 The rest of the hair, with an attached follicle, is still alive and well beneath the surface of the skin.
 This is what makes the hair grow back (and why you’ll have to shave again in a day or two).